n-gauhar/3D-Amusement-Park/README.md

 **Loadtexture() function:** The Loadtexture() function is also different for both the environments.
 Loadtexture() function for Windows is included and commented out in lines 68-80 in main.cpp.
 The LoadTexture2() block in lines 82-113 in main.cpp needs to be commented out before running it on Codeblocks as it is the function written for Xcode.

 **Image format:** Windows uses BMP format for texture mapping.
-The respective BMP formats of the textures used are included in the project and commented out in the code in the main() function.
+The respective BMP formats of the textures used are included in the project in and commented out in the code in the main() function.

 #### The keys used are -